wttech/PoC-Sling-JMS/README.md

 ### sling-activemq-core

-This service contains implementaion of `JmsConnectionProvider` service.
-Besides that it handles Sling blob transfers.
+This service contains implementation of `JmsConnectionProvider` service.
+Besides that it implements a few useful features.

 #### Sling blob transfers